Tharisky/Portfolio/Web App/Labs/Chocolate city.md

 - **Initial Access**: Exploited a command injection vulnerability on `home.php` to gain a reverse shell as `www-data`.
 - **Privilege Escalation**: Used a private SSH key (`telport`) found in `/home/charlie` to escalate privileges to the `charlie` user and retrieve the user flag.
 - **Vulnerabilities Identified**:
-  - Anonymous FTP access exposing potentially sensitive files.
+  - Anonymous FTP access exposes potentially sensitive files.
-  - Command injection in the web application allowing arbitrary command execution.
+  - Command injection in the web application allows arbitrary command execution.
-  - Insecure storage of SSH keys enabling privilege escalation.
+  - Insecure storage of SSH keys enables privilege escalation.

 ---